Consider this: Amy has been feeling anxious for some time and it's starting to have a negative impact on her life.

 You can find lots of information about improving SEO out there and I have some on my Pinterest board 'website and branding tips for counsellors' so pop over and take a look.

-Often, a Google search will bring up an online directory so if you're on one, check your bio: what will make you stand out in a sea of other counsellors?
+Often, a Google search will bring up an online directory so if you're on one, check your bio: what will make you stand out in a sea of other therapists?

 Consider your bio from the viewpoint of a client, will they know what you can help with?
 Is your profile pic warm and welcoming?

-*Tip: get a none counsellor friend you can trust to give you honest feedback on how appealing your profile is.
+*Tip: get a none therapy friend you can trust to give you honest feedback on how appealing your profile is.

 People want to have an idea of who they are going to see.
 They feel vulnerable so a friendly or familiar face will help them, so make sure you have a photo on your website - this isn't the time to be shy.